ocaml-multicore/domainslib/test/BENCHMARKS.md

   ImpBatch_ins:     201      392      383      534      633      580      675      666
 ```
 - Batched insert shows little observable speedup when increasing number of cores
-- However, against the sequential case, the batched operation is more efficient in general and also we can perform multiple searches into the list in parallel
+- However, against the sequential case, the batched operation is more efficient in general we can perform multiple searches into the list in parallel

 ## Significant run: 10 mil preset
 ```